south-lacrosse/www-dev/docs/setting-up-server.md

 Create a MySQL database.
 Your host will have instructions on how to do this.
 Then edit `wp-config.php` and update the database credentials to those of the database you just created.

-The copying step above will have copied a database backup that you can load by going to `bin` and running `./restore-db.sh backup.sql.gz`.
+The copying step above will have copied a database backup that you can load with `mysql-www path/to/backup.sql.gz` (or `bin/run-sql.sh` if `mysql-www` isn't set up).

 ## Other Configuration